DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/workflow-development-and-testing.md

 # Development and Testing

 This section outlines the recommended process for developing features using an AI-powered development workflow.
-By adhering to these steps, you can optimise collaboration with coding language models (LLMs) while maintaining code quality and project organisation.

 ## Prerequisites